-Several of the artifacts recovered during the seventeen years of this project are indicative of interactions with cultural groups in surrounding regions.
+Several of the artifacts recovered over the course of this project are indicative of interactions with cultural groups in surrounding regions.
 The presence of small amounts of Norwood chert suggests influence from cultural groups to the northwest.
 Interactions to the south and west are indicated by the presence of Illinois Havana/Hopewell-inspired Tittabawassee and Green Point Ware ceramics.
 The presence of Younge or Western Basin Tradition Macomb-like ceramics, of Pipe Creek chert, Upper Mercer Chert, and Flint Ridge chalcedony from the Ohio region, Burlington chert from the Illinois/Missouri region, and Wyandotte chert from Indiana points to southern, southeastern, and southwestern connections.
 Finally, interactions to the east are suggested by the presence of a small amount of Onondaga and Kettle Point chert from southern Ontario and New York.
 Sorting out the nature, frequency, and timing of the interactions with cultural groups in other regions remains an important area for future continuing research.

-In addition to prehistoric components, eighteen years of fieldwork on this project have also identified significant 19th and 20th century historical materials.
+In addition to prehistoric components, this project has also identified significant 19th and 20th century historical materials.
 Many of the 19th century artifacts are related to the late 19th century logging industry in the region.
 Logging artifacts, including a variety of rafting pins and chain dogs, are primarily associated with activities surrounding the rafting of logs to transport them down the rivers.
+Ongoing historical research indicates the possibility that a boarding house associated with the Tittabawassee Boom Company may have existed on a portion of site 20SA722.
 Some of the late 19th and early 20th century artifacts along the riverbanks are likely associated with houseboats.
 Scatters of late 19th / early 20th century debris are also present at 20SA1305 and 20SA1307, two sites identified in 2002 and 20SA1367, identified in 2009.
 Site 20SA722 also contains a sizeable early to mid-20th century assemblage associated with the Fitzhugh Beach Colony, a row of "cottages" and house boats that extended along the bank of the Tittabawassee River (Kilts 1958; Sommer 2000, 2001).
 Several gunflints, a couple of glass beads, and a possible "trade axe" offer tantalizing evidence for 18th century or possibly earlier Historic period occupations in the project area.
 Even earlier historic/protohistoric material is discussed above.